dev-bytebricks/caira_chatbot_backend/README.md

 - To stop the services you can press `Ctrl + C` - (Control + C)

 ### Commands
-- To Generate the Migration From Model
+- To Generate the Migration From Model (DONT RUN THIS, IN FACT USE THE EXISITNG VERSION)
 ```
 docker-compose run fastapi-service /bin/sh -c "alembic revision --autogenerate -m "create my table table""
 ```